 Contact the Central American Group to establish your Life Sciences enterprise in Costa Rica

 Today there are 72 multinational companies involved in manufacturing in the Life Sciences sector in Costa Rica.
-These companies have generated approximately 22,000 direct jobs and have created an industry value chain that complex and diverse.
-The Life Sciencs sector in Costa Rica has experienced its success because of a superior educational system and the high specialization of the country’s workforce, its widening supplier base, and its welcoming foreign direct investment climate.
-As a result of these conditions, Costa Rican medical device and life sciences manufacturers are producing increasingly sophisticated devices with increasingly advanced technologies.
+These companies have generated approximately 22,000 direct jobs and have created an industry value chain that is complex and diverse.
+This manufacturing sector in Costa Rica has experienced its success because of a superior educational system and the high specialization of the country’s workforce, its widening supplier base, and its welcoming foreign direct investment climate.
+As a result of these conditions, Costa Rican medical device and life sciences manufacturers are producing increasingly sophisticated products with increasingly advanced technologies.
 These items are sold in the world’s most stringent and demanding markets that include the United States, Asia, and Europe.

-Products manufactured in the realm of the Life Sciences sector in Costa Rica have achieved a high level of acceptance across the globe.
-Two companies in particular, with a presence in Costa Rica, Boston Scientific and Baxter, have been recent recipients of one of the manufacturing world’s most coveted prizes, the Shingo.
+Products manufactured in the realm of the Life Sciences in Costa Rica have achieved a high level of acceptance across the globe.
+Two companies in particular with a presence in Costa Rica, Boston Scientific, and Baxter have been recent recipients of one of the manufacturing world’s most coveted prizes, the Shingo.

 A sustained evolution in Life Sciences in Costa Rica

 According to Vanessa Gibson, investment climate manager for the Costa Rican economic development promotion agency, CINDE, it was in 1985 that the first multinational company established itself in the country to begin the growth of its Life Sciences sector.
 That company was Baxter.
 The Life Sciences manufacturing production in Costa Rica continued to develop throughout the 1990s and progressed to the point at which the sector had developed well-defined, technologically advanced niches in global export markets.